ctrl-z-9000-times/npc_maker/docs/environments.md

 ### Standard Output Channel ###

-The environment sends commands and data to the management program.
+The environment sends commands and data to the evolution program.
 Each message occupies exactly one line, and is encoded in the UTF-8 JSON format.
 Words in ALLCAPS are placeholders for runtime data.